waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - My Typhlosion, Ignis, already knows this move.
 - This move can be used on `HEADBUTT_TREE` tiles outside of battle by facing the tree and pressing 'A'.
 - **Test 1 (Turn 28043):** Used HEADBUTT on the tree at (16, 14).
 Result: "Nope.
 Nothing…".

-# Untested Assumptions & Alternative Hypotheses (Updated)
-- **Assumption:** The elevator is the only way to move between non-adjacent floors in the Dept. Store.
-  - **Alternative Hypothesis:** There might be a hidden staircase or a warp that connects, for example, the 2nd floor directly to the 4th floor, bypassing the 3rd.
-  - **Test to Falsify:** After exploring all visible stairs and the elevator, I will systematically walk along every wall on every floor, pressing 'A' to check for hidden passages.
-- **Assumption:** All clerks in the Dept. Store are non-essential, providing only flavor text or shop services.
-  - **Alternative Hypothesis:** One of the clerks might be a key NPC who gives an item or triggers an event necessary for story progression.
-  - **Test to Falsify:** I must speak to every single clerk on every floor to ensure I don't miss any critical dialogue.
-## Goldenrod Dept. Store 5F Tile Mechanics
-- **WARP_CARPET_LEFT**: Untested, assumed traversable warp.
-- **WARP_CARPET_RIGHT**: Untested, assumed traversable warp.